 “We can advocate, and run hard and fast, and carve a path they can follow us in,” he said.
 “Make no mistake about it, this is a race against time.”

-This is the second installment in a monthly series about the underreported agriculture stories in our rural communities.
+This is the second installment in a year-long series about the underreported agriculture stories in our rural communities.

 Top photo courtesy of Vote Hemp.